Minuta Molchanya: History

 In 2003, some of the music was cut from the programme and its running time was cut to six minutes.
 By then, a Belarusian version featuring the Eternal Flame in Minsk and guards of honour of the Military Commandanture had begun airing, produced by Belteleradio for Belarus-1, whose feed is simulcast on all public and private TV stations in that country.
 Since 2004, a Minute of Silence has been broadcast on all sports channels produced by NTV Plus (since 2016 - by the GPM Match!
 Sub-holding).
-In 2006, the Digital Telefamily of Channel One, along with some private cable TV channels (except on Religious and TV Shopping channels), aired the broadcast.
+In 2006, the Digital Telefamily of Channel One, along with some private cable TV channels (except on Religious and TV Shopping channels), aired the broadcast for the first time.

 On May 9, 2005 (in connection with the arrival in Moscow of a large number of foreign leaders to celebrate the 60th anniversary of the Victory), a nationwide Minute of Silence was included in the official protocol of the events and immediately preceded the festive concert on Red Square, thereby the broadcast was postponed from 18:55 to 19:55.
 The traditional video sequence of the burning Eternal Flame was replaced for a few seconds by a live broadcast from Red Square, where the heads of foreign delegations, along with the Russian leadership, paid tribute to the fallen..

 Beginning in 2010, the footage of the Minute of Silence this time included the granite obelisk honouring the fallen from every Russian City of Military Glory, a title bestowed since 2005 on cities and towns that had been either battlefields or major military bases during the war against the Axis powers.